Coulomb Gas and Sine-Gordon Model in Arbitrary Dimension: Isotropic classical XY spin model

 \section{Isotropic classical XY spin model}

 The partition function of the d-dimensional isotropic classical XY spin model \cite{zj} can be expressed in terms of topological excitations of the original degrees of freedom.
 For $d=2$ dimensions, the dual theory is the vortex gas which is known to belong to the class of universality of the neutral CG \cite{nienhuis,huang,lattice_cg}.
 Two-dimensional generalized models are well known where both the CG and the vortex gas are included as particular limiting cases \cite{nienhuis,huang,lattice_cg} and are self-dual under the duality transformation.
 For $d=3$, the dual theory is the gas of interacting vortex loops \cite{nelson,shenoy} (i.e. the lattice CG \cite{lattice_cg}).
-Corresponding flow equations have been derived for the parameters $K$ (i.e. the coupling between the spins) and $y$ (i.e. the fugacity of the vortex loops) by real-space RG method ($a \sim 1/k$) in the limit of low fugacity \cite{d3_sg,nelson,shenoy},
+Corresponding flow equations have been derived for the parameters $K$ (i.e. the coupling between the spins) and $y$ (i.e. the fugacity of the vortex loops) by real-space RG method ($a \sim 1/k$ where $a$ is the running cutoff in the coordinate space while $k$ is the running momentum cutoff) in the limit of low fugacity \cite{d3_sg,nelson,shenoy},

 where $L$ approaches a constant in the IR limit ($L\to 1$) \cite{nelson}, or it is weakly divergent ($L \to \ln(a/a_c ) + 1$) \cite{shenoy}.
 Since $a\partial_a = - k\partial_k$ and by using the identities $y \equiv \tilde u$, $K\equiv 1/{\tilde z}$, RG equations of \eq{xy_rg} are rewritten as